How Much Snow Can a Roof Hold?

 See Also: Seasonal Guide: Winter Home Maintenance Checklist (Alberta Edition)

-In short: it’s not typically necessary.
-Calgary rarely accumulates enough snow/ice to stress your roof, as snow generally melts or sublimates before it reaches dangerous weights.
-Moreover, removing snow can be dangerous for a low of reasons and should only be done when absolutely necessary.
+In short, it’s usually not necessary.
+Calgary rarely accumulates enough snow or ice to stress your roof, as snow generally melts or sublimates before it reaches dangerous weights.
+Moreover, removing snow can be dangerous for several reasons and should be done only when absolutely necessary.

 SO HOW MUCH SNOW CAN A ROOF HOLD?

-Alberta’s building codes specify that your roof can bear loads of at least 22lbs per square inch.
+Alberta’s building codes specify that your roof must be able to support loads of at least 22 lbs per square foot.